 - Exterior pressure: If your fan is mounted on the exterior of your home, then it is subject to a variety of pressures like UV rays and weather exposure.
 This wear and tear generally means that fans located outside of the home don’t last as long.

 What can I do to keep my radon mitigation system running well?

-That said, the most important step is to make sure the actual system is installed by a radon contractor you can trust.
+That said, the most important step is to make sure a radon contractor installs the actual system you can trust.
 As a network of trusted radon professionals, National Radon Defense can help you find your trusted local radon contractor.
 Contact us today and schedule your free estimate!